bcmdr/hexo-blog/source/_posts/Building-an-Oasis-in-Vue-Part-One.md

 ---
-title: Building an Oasis in Vue (Part One)
+title: Building an Oasis in Vue
 categories:
   - Sessions
 tags: